 How to Subtract Date in Excel?

-Adding or Subtracting one date with another is the common task we do but this isn’t the easy operations, so in this article, we will show you how to subtract dates in excel using various methods.
+Adding or Subtracting one date with another is a common task we do, but this isn’t an easy operation, so in this article, we will show you how to subtract dates in excel using various methods.

 #1 Direct Subtraction